ralna/GALAHAD/doc/Julia/rst-dir/struct_sbls_control_type.rst

 	Bool check_basis

-if an implicit or null-space preconditioner is used, assess and correct for ill conditioned basis matrices
+if an implicit or C_NULL-space preconditioner is used, assess and correct for ill conditioned basis matrices

 .. index:: pair: variable; space_critical
 .. _doxid-structsbls__control__type_1a957fc1f4f26eeef3b0951791ff972e8d: